Ocumus/VMRC/README.md

 Host - This parameter should be set to either your vCenter server if you have one or to your ESXi server if you don't.

+verifysslcert - Set this option to False if you do not want to verify your SSL certificate.
+This is not recommended.

 #Requirements